pegasystems/pega-helm-charts/docs/upgrading-pega-deployment-zero-downtime.md

 1. Prepare your Docker repository by downloading the latest Pega-provided release images (platform/installer, platform/pega, and either platform/search or platform-services/search-n-reporting-service) in your release stream and pushing them into your preferred Docker image repository.
 For step-by-step details, see [Downloading and managing Pega Platform docker images (linux)](prepping-local-system-runbook-linux.md#downloading-and-managing-pega-platform-docker-images) or [Downloading and managing Pega Platform docker images (windows)](prepping-local-system-runbook-windows.md#downloading-and-managing-pega-platform-docker-images).

-2. Create a new blank rules schema and a temporary data schema in your existing database.
-Leave these new schemas empty.
-Note the names you use, since you must specify each in your upgrade configuration file.

-3. Edit the pega Helm chart as directed in [Upgrading Pega Platform with zero-downtime using Helm charts – 120 minutes](#upgrading-pega-platform-with-zero-downtime-using-helm-charts--120-minutes).
+2. Edit the pega Helm chart as directed in [Upgrading Pega Platform with zero-downtime using Helm charts – 120 minutes](#upgrading-pega-platform-with-zero-downtime-using-helm-charts--120-minutes).

-4. Invoke the upgrade process by using the `helm upgrade release --namespace mypega` command as directed in the deployment section - [Upgrading your Pega Platform deployment using the command line](#upgrading-your-pega-platform-deployment-using-the-command-line).
+3. Invoke the upgrade process by using the `helm upgrade release --namespace mypega` command as directed in the deployment section - [Upgrading your Pega Platform deployment using the command line](#upgrading-your-pega-platform-deployment-using-the-command-line).

-5. Delete the temporary data schema from your database after you complete your upgrade.
+4. Delete the temporary data schema from your database after you complete your upgrade.

 Upgrading Pega Platform with zero-downtime using Helm charts – 120 minutes